fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 ### Help mode

-Curious about what function `println` does?
+Curious about what the function `println` does?
 Enter into *help* mode to look into the documentation.
-This is done by typing a question mark (`?`) into the inut field:
+This is done by typing a question mark (`?`) into the input field:

 ```julia
 julia> ?